CatoMaior/pipeline/README.md

 # Pipeline Project

 This repository contains an interactive pipeline for voice transcription, local LLM interrogation, and output speech generation.
+Audio transcription is performed with [moonshine](https://github.com/usefulsensors/moonshine), LLM interrogation is performed with [ollama](https://github.com/ollama/ollama), speech synthesis is performed with [piper](https://github.com/rhasspy/piper).
 Here is a flowchart of the pipeline:
 ![Pipeline Flowchart](pipeline.png)

-Audio transcription is performed with [piper](https://github.com/rhasspy/piper), LLM interrogation is performed with [ollama](https://github.com/ollama/ollama), speech synthesis is performed with [moonshine](https://github.com/usefulsensors/moonshine)

 ## Usage instructions